-Chemigation, like other chemical application methods, has its advantages, limitations and risks that a farm manager must consider in deciding which method of application is the best choice.
+Chemigation, like other chemical application methods, has its advantages, limitations and risks that you must consider when deciding which method of application is best.
 The greatest risk of chemigation is the potential for accidental backflow of all or part of the chemical into the irrigation water source if the system is not properly set up, operated and maintained.

-Chemigation has three main ways of potentially polluting irrigation water sources if safety devices are not functioning correctly.
-These three are:
+Chemigation has three main ways of potentially polluting irrigation water sources if safety devices aren’t correctly functioning.

-- The chemigation system could continue to inject chemical into the irrigation pipe line when the irrigation system shuts down causing the chemical solution to flow back into the water source or spill onto ground (Figure 2).
+The chemigation system could continue to inject the chemical into the irrigation pipeline when the irrigation system shuts down.
+This causes the chemical solution to flow back into the water source or spill onto ground (Figure 2).

-The chemigation operator and farm manager/owner are responsible for seeing that these pollution risks and others are minimized through the use of proper safety devices and management measures.
+The chemigation operator and farm manager/owner are responsible for minimizing these and other pollution risks by using proper safety devices and management measures.

 Safety measures required by chemigation law

 Minnesota pesticide and fertilizer chemigation regulations (parts 1505.2100 to 1505.2800) require owners and operators of any irrigation system intending to practice chemigation to:

 Get a chemigation system user permit, per chemigation permit-by-rule requirements.

 Comply with Minnesota Department of Health (MDH) well separation distance rules (part 4725.4450) and implement several management measures.